guillenjs/porkslope/README.md

-# PorkSlope
+# Porkslope

-This is an application for a grocery store.
-With it you can create a grocery list, delete items, and be able to save it so you can review it in the future.

-PorkSlope is an application for shoppers to be able to create grocery list by categories.
-THe grocery lists can be created with the inventroy that currently exist in the store so that shoppers don't accidently items that are currently not stocked.
-A shopper can view there updated cart price and once they have shopped they can save it and create a history of their expenses.
+Porkslope is an application for shoppers to be able to create grocery list by categories.
+The grocery lists can be created with the inventory that currently exist in the store so that shoppers don't accidently add items that are currently not stocked.
+A shopper can view their updated cart price and once they have shopped they can save it and create a history of their expenses.
 ![Image Home Page](public/porkslope_home.png)
 ![Image Category Page](public/porkslope_category.png)
 ![Image Cart Page](public/porkslope_cart.png)